Popcorn-Factory/Arsonist-RoR2/README.md

                 - Flare reduces heat by 15% of total current heat instead of adding heat when fired.
                 - Due to the destructive nature of this upgrade, the cooldown has been increased.
                 - Changed the SFX to contain a sizzling and a proper explosion.
+                - Should inflict ignite damage during the ticks and the final explosion.
+This is affected by ignition tank.
             - Zero Point Blast
                 - Increased the volume of the SFX played on start.
                 - Slightly changed the VFX.